TrueSunGaming/web-control-panel/README.md

 ## Known Bugs
 * Editors may not work on some websites (ex.
 GitHub)
+* Editors may never finish loading on some websites
 * Font may not load on some websites (ex.
 GitHub)
 * Input boxes may not be colored correctly on some websites (ex.
 GitHub)